pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-2-7-5993.md

     snap refresh --channel=2.7/stable

-or by using the aforementioned PPA.
+or by using the PPA.
 The focus for this release has been [bugfixing](https://launchpad.net/maas/+milestone/2.7.3rc1)`↗` -- there were no changes to MAAS since RC1.

 Thanks to everyone who reported the issues with previous 2.7 releases and helped us with the logs.